Women, when your sexual health is in tip-top condition, you will appreciate and enjoy being a woman.

 Our choice of lifestyle and foods play a major role in our overall sexual health that is our whole make-up as a woman.
-Why then, don’t we care enough to take the trouble to ensure our sexual and reproductive well-being?
-To me, I believe it is just a matter of choice … to decide that we want to be well … and go all out to make those necessary changes to bring about restoration to our health.
+Why then, don’t we take enough trouble to ensure our sexual and reproductive organs are well?
+I believe it is a matter of choice … to decide that we want to be well … and go all out to make those necessary changes to bring about restoration to our health.

 In a woman, the balance between the progesterone and estrogen hormones are so important.
 Excessive estrogen has been associated with increased risks of breast cancer, endometriosis, fibroids, ovarian cysts and all the PMS symptoms you may encounter.

-Some of the causes of excessive estrogen hormones in your body are caused by consumption of meat (which have been fed with hormones for quicker growth); dairy products, most pesticides that get into our foods, soft plastics that have somehow leached into our foods, birth control pills and HRT pills (hormone replacement therapy).
+Some of the causes of excessive estrogen hormones in the body are caused by consumption of commercial meat (which have been fed with hormones for quicker growth); dairy products, artificial fertilizers and pesticides that get into our foods, soft plastics that have somehow leached into our foods, birth control pills and HRT pills (hormone replacement therapy).

 Premenstrual syndrome (PMS) or premenstrual tension (PMT) are symptoms that many women experience about seven to ten days before their periods.